Time-Domain Moment Matching for Second-Order Systems [Extended Version]: Introduction

 \section{Introduction}

-Second-order dynamical systems are commonly used to capture the behavior of various physical systems, including electrical circuits, power systems, mechanical systems, see e.g., \cite{yan2008second,Dorier2014PowerNetworks,Safaee2021SecondOrder,Morzfeld2010Vibration,Koutsovasilis2008comparison}.
-The dynamics of a linear time-invariant second-order system is described by
+Second-order dynamical systems are commonly used to capture the behavior of various physical systems, such as electrical circuits, power systems, mechanical systems, see, e.g., \cite{yan2008second,Dorier2014PowerNetworks,Safaee2021SecondOrder,Morzfeld2010Vibration,Koutsovasilis2008comparison}.
+In this work, we focus on the dynamics of a single-input and single-output (SISO) linear time-invariant second-order system described by